Riemannian Polyhedra and Liouville-type Theorems for Harmonic maps: Introduction

 The definition of harmonic maps from admissible Riemannian polyhedra to metric spaces is similar to the one in the smooth setting.
 However due to lack of smoothness some care is needed in defining the notions of energy density, the energy functional and energy minimizing maps.
 Precise definitions and related results can be found in Subsection \ref{HMORM}.

-We can state now the main results which we obtain in this direction. \begin{thm} Suppose $(X,g)$ is a complete, admissible Riemannian polyhedron, and $f\in W^{1,2}_{\loc}(X)\cap L^2(X)$ is a non-negative, weakly subharmonic function.
-Then $f$ is constant. \end{thm} \begin{thm} Let $(X,g,\mu_g)$ be a complete non-compact pseudomanifold.
-Let $f$ be continuous, weakly subharmonic and belonging to $W^{1,2}_{\loc}(X)$, such that $\|\nabla f\|_{L^1}$ is finite.
-Then $f$ is a harmonic function. \end{thm} \begin{thm} Let $(X,g,\mu_g)$ be a complete, smooth $n$-pseudomanifold.
-Suppose $X$ satisfies $CD(0,n)$.
+We can state now the main results which we obtain in this direction. \begin{thm} Suppose $(X,g,\mu_g)$ is a complete, admissible Riemannian polyhedron and $f\in W^{1,2}_{\loc}(X)\cap L^2(X)$ is a non-negative, weakly subharmonic function.
+Then $f$ is constant. \end{thm}

+\begin{thm} Let $(X,g,\mu_g)$ be a complete, smooth $n$-pseudomanifold.
+Suppose $X$ satisfies $\CD(0,n)$.
 Let $f$ be a continuous, weakly subharmonic function belonging to $ W^{1,2}_{\loc}(X)$ such that both $\|\nabla f\|_{L^1}$ and $\|\nabla f\|_{L^2}$ are finite.
 Then $f$ is a constant function. \end{thm} Here by a smooth pseudomanifold we mean a simplexwise smooth, pseudomanifold which is smooth outside of its singular set.
 That situation arises for instance when the space is a projective algebraic variety.
 The difficulty in extending existing results lies in the lack of a differentiable structure on admissible polyhedron in general, and the loss of completeness outside the singular set even in the case of smooth pseudomanifolds.
 Moreover the classical notion of Laplace operator doesn't exist in the non-smooth setting.
-To circumvent this latter problem, and following the work of \cite{G12}, we define the Laplacian of a subharmonic function as a measure for which the Green formula holds, see Theorem \ref{radon}.
+To circumvent this latter problem and following the work of \cite{G12}, we define the Laplacian of a subharmonic function as a measure for which the Green formula holds, see Theorem \ref{radon}.
+Furthermore we prove a Gaffney's Stokes theorem in this setting, see Theorem \ref{sub-har}.